 - trips with the latest gadgets with magic powers

 - finally, the fun is usually multiplied by the number of people around you sharing your values and your sense of humor

 The best way is to arrive by plane to the Zurich International Airport (the Swiss airlines carry your ski equipment for free in most classes) then take a train to St. Moritz (~3:40 hours) via Zurich Hauptbahnhof (HB) and Chur.

 - For the segment Chur → St. Moritz, upgrade your ticket to the panorama the Glacier Express – the easiest way is at the railway station’s ticket counter

 - Buy the train ticket via the SBB iPhone / Android app (at least for the return journey).
 Travel cheaply with SuperSaver tickets.

 - The high altitude of St. Moritz requires a day or two for acclimatization.
 On the first day, you may feel mild headache, extreme tiredness and maybe a feeling to vomit.
-To reduce these effects, drink as much water as possible.
+To reduce these effects, drink as much water as possible, and no alcohol.